Yves Mézard

 Yves Mézard (Miramas, 3 July 1932 - Plan-d'Orgon, 7 January 2018), was a French rugby league player in the 1950s and 1960s.

-He played his entire club career for Cavaillon with which he disputed the French Championship.
+He played his entire club career for Cavaillon with which he competed in the French Championship.

 Thanks to his club performances, he was selected to play for France in 1960.
 Being the only representative of his club, he played the 1960 Rugby League World Cup.

 Biography

 Being the only representative for Cavaillon, he was part of the 18 players called up to represent France at the 1960 Rugby League World Cup in England.

 Outside the pitches, he worked as a railroad employee.